 SELECTION OF OFFICERS.
-The election of officers shall be held annually at the first regular meeting of the fiscal year.
-The current chair shall announce the matter of the upcoming election during the last meeting of the fiscal year.
-Nominations for the offices may be made at that time.
-Nominations may also be made at the elective meeting.
+The election of officers shall be held annually at the last regular meeting of the fiscal year.
+For the initial year, all officers are elected by majority of voting members.
+Annual elections shall be for the Vice-Chairperson.
+The current Vice-Chairperson will be the Chairperson-elect for the next year.
+The current chair shall announce the matter of the upcoming election no later than at the penultimate meeting of the fiscal year.
+Nominations for the offices may be made at that time through the elective meeting.
 If no person receives a majority vote for election on the first ballot, the two receiving the highest number of votes will be considered on a second ballot.

-Members shall assume their duties immediately upon election to office.
-All members are eligible for election to officer positions.
+Members shall assume their duties at the beginning of the fiscal year, except for those elected to vacant positions, who should assume their duties immediately upon election.
+All voting members are eligible for election to officer positions.
 The Chairperson shall not vote for an officer except in the event of a tie when the Chairperson shall cast the deciding vote.
 Proxy votes shall not be allowed.

 TERM OF OFFICE.
-The term of office for all officers shall be one year, however, the officer shall continue to serve until a successor is elected or appointed to that office.
+The term of office for all officers shall be one year, however, the officer is requested to continue to serve until a successor is elected or appointed to that office.

 VACANCIES.
-A vacancy occurs when an officer dies, resigns, is removed or has more than three unexcused absences from meetings during a calendar year.
+A vacancy occurs when an officer dies, resigns, is removed, is no longer eligible to serve, or has more than three unexcused absences from meetings during a calendar year.
 A vacancy shall be filled by appointment by the Board of County Commissioners.
 The person appointed to fill the vacancy shall serve the remainder of the unexpired term and until a successor is elected or appointed to that office.